-A better question than “Should you give apple cider vinegar to cats?” is “Can you give apple cider vinegar to cats?”
+A better question than “Should you give apple cider vinegar to cats?” is “Apple cider vinegar for cats, is it safe?”
 The mental image is the end of the Tom and Jerry short “Baby Puss” where Tom is force fed a spoonful of castor oil.
-And real cats aren’t as passive as Tom!
+And real cats aren't as passive as Tom!
 (Who really was never all that passive to begin with.)

 How safe is it to use with cats? … (1 minute read)

-Are there any particular benefits? … (1 minute read)
+Are there any particular health benefits? … (1 minute read)

 Internal applications of vinegar … (2.5 minutes read)